PedroRSerras/YT-Acce/README.md

-# youtube-accelerator
+# YouTube™ Accelerator
-Chrome extension that provides more speeds for videos on Youtube.
+Chrome extension that provides more speeds for videos on YouTube™.